ac427/warewulf_stateless/README.md

 reference: https://groups.google.com/a/lbl.gov/forum/#!msg/warewulf/Q8prRTzLuT4/AcL-sxGTvyoJ

 NOTE2:

-ALL sql password is  set to 'password', you will need to change it.
+ALL MySQL password including warewulf and slurm is set to 'password', you will need to change it.